gaoshuyong/learngit/readme.txt

 this is a test.
 hello!
 world!
-1creating a new branch is quick and simlpe
+creating a new branch is quick and simlpe.
-0